Disentangling the structure of ecological bipartite networks from observation processes: Introduction

 \section{Introduction}

-\paragraph{Networks in ecology}
+\subsection{Networks in ecology}

 Analysing the structure of ecological networks has proven very enlightening to understand the functioning and response to perturbation of ecological communities, leading to a strong growth in the number of publications in the field \citep{ings_review_2009}.
-Networks have been widely used to study food webs, before being used for other types of ecological interactions requiring the study of bipartite networks \citep{ings_review_2009}, including mutualistic relationships such as between plants and pollinators \citep{Lara-Romero-2019},\citep{kaiser-bunbury_robustness_2010}, and plants and ants \citep{bluthgen2004bottom}, or antagonist relationships such as between hosts and parasites \citep{hadfield_tale_2014}.
+Networks have been widely used to study food webs describing trophic interactions among species, before being used for other types of ecological interactions requiring the study of bipartite networks \citep{ings_review_2009}, including mutualistic relationships such as between plants and pollinators \citep{Lara-Romero-2019,kaiser-bunbury_robustness_2010}, plant seeds dispersed by ants \citep{bluthgen2004bottom}, or antagonistic relationships such as between hosts and parasites \citep{hadfield_tale_2014}.

 Several metrics are used to study the structure of bipartite ecological networks as a whole, such as nestedness \citep{Lara-Romero-2019,de_manincor_how_2020,terry_finding_2020,fortuna_nestedness_2010} or modularity \citep{de_manincor_how_2020,terry_finding_2020,fortuna_nestedness_2010,guimera_missing_2009}.
-Another possibility to deal with a bipartite network is to use a latent block model (LBM) \citep{govaert2010latent}, as done in some studies on ecological networks \citep{terry_finding_2020,sander_what_2015,leger_clustering_2015,Kefi}.
+To go beyond these metrics that target a specific structure, we use LBM \citep{govaert2010latent}, which is the bipartite adaption of the SBM \citep{hollandStochasticBlockmodelsFirst1983}.
+This allows one to highlight network structure in a very flexible way, without predefining a structure beforehand, except the existence of blocks.
+LBM can reveal a modular or a nested structure if present, but is not restricted to these particular structure.
+This model is increasingly used to study the structure of ecological networks \citep{terry_finding_2020,sander_what_2015,leger_clustering_2015,Kefi,oconnor_unveiling_2020,durand-bessart_trait_2023}.
 Whenever an LBM is fitted on a bipartite network, it produces two clusterings, one for each set of species.
-These clusterings can be seen as groups of interacting species.
+These clusterings can be seen as groups of interacting species, each one having a specific pattern of interaction with the other blocks.
 In this model, the probability that two species are in interaction depends on which groups the species belong to.
+Such model has allowed to reveal well-defined functional groups (i.e. species sharing both the way they interact with others and their traits linked with mobility and habitat) in complex ecological networks with trophic and non-trophic interactions \citep{Kefi}.
 Multiple methods exist to estimate the parameters of an LBM \citep{brault_estimation_2014,kuhn_properties_2020}.

-\paragraph{Sampling issues}
+\subsection{Sampling issues}